“And I think it’s gonna be a long long time

 Sometimes the simplest ideas are the best.
 Francois’ plan was as simple as they get.
 He was going to rent a run-down boathouse in Calpe (above) where his friend, Paco, had an antique store.
 The doors of the boathouse opened onto a rocky beach 20’ from the Mediterranean.
 He would gut the interior, build a wooden bar, string some paper lanterns, stock the coolers with ice and alcohol (no refrigeration), and be ready for business.
 And, that’s what he did.

-The first night he opened the doors at 9pm and closed around 4am.
-It was too busy.
-The second night he opened at 11pm, and it was packed again.
-It stayed that way all summer.
+The first night he opened the doors at 9pm and closed around 4am, but he thought it was too busy, so the second night he opened at 11pm.
+It was packed again and stayed that way all summer.
 At first, the crowd was young restaurant workers after their shifts, but word got around and soon it was the hottest bar in town.
-It was still too busy for Francois, so during week two he cut back to only one drink – rum and coke.
+It was still too busy for Francois, so he simplified things in week two and cut back to only one drink – rum and coke.

 Every morning he took the receipts from the night before to the liquor store and restocked the coolers.
 It was, after all, a simple idea.
 One day at a time.
 Abby and I drove to Calpe to see him and loved the bar’s rough simplicity.
 Elton John, Santana, and the Beatles provided the soundtrack.
 The moon reflecting off the glassy Mediterranean was the backdrop, and a young international crowd provided the energy.
 It was summer in Spain.
 What Francois didn’t spend on re-stocking the bar he spent on lunch for his friends in the afternoon.